-For the above purposes, in B-Course one will only need something that is called pairwise conditional dependencies, since that is the only type of dependency that appears in our models.
-(In the following "dependency" always means "pairwise conditional dependency".)
+For the above purposes, in B-Course one will only need something that is called pairwise conditional dependencies, since that is the only type of dependency[†] that appears in our models.
 Saying that variables A and B are dependent on each other means that if one knows what the value of variable A is, it helps to guess what the value of variable B is.

 To illustrate the type of models B-Course searches for, let us look at a small example.
 For our present purposes it is not necessary to study the models in great detail, the example just tries to give an idea about the dependency models.
-So let us assume that our model has four variables A, B, C and D. Following list of statements is a dependency model (we call this model $M_1$ ):
+So let us assume that our model has four variables A, B, C and D. In Table 1 we list a set of statements about dependencies.
+This type of a set of statements defines a dependency model (let us call the example dependency model M_1).
+Obviously, if the set of dependencies is large, such a descriptive list representation becomes impractical and hard to understand.